 Outraged Spaniards fight for roofs over heads

-”Most of the money that government [has] goes to pay the pensions of the people,” he said.
+According to writer and journalist Miguel-Anxo Murado, establishing a cap on public deficit and debt will inevitably affect simple people. ”Most of the money that government [has] goes to pay the pensions of the people,” he said.
 “If the government makes a commitment not to spend, or to spend as minimum as possible [sic], then people are going to suffer.
 That is clear and that is why trade unions and left-wing parties are protesting this measure, because yes, it will, or it may, have an effect on how people live.”